Announcement :

 About Me

 Kia ora, My name is Ali and I have had the pleasure of joining the awesome Te Puke Primary School whānau as a Teacher Aide since Feb 2024.
 I LOVE children!
-I have the privilege of supporting and nurturing our ORRS tamariki within the Curious Kiwis space, and around the kura, helping in any way I can.
-I have relocated from Auckland with my husband and three children who attend Te Puke High School .
-We are a musical and creative family who love exploring our new community and look forward to making new memories together.
+I have the privilege of supporting and nurturing our ORRS tamariki within the Creative Critters space this year, and around the kura, when needed: helping in any way I can!
+My Whānau shares a passion for Rugby League.
+We are a musical and creative family who love exploring the outdoors together.

 Marata Moorehead